MehediKhokon/Sample-landing-page/README.md

 # Sample-landing-page
-sample landing page using bootstrap 4
+Sample blog page using bootstrap 4

 ### Stack
 - Only bootstrap